Sjuan18/docker-vuejs-sample/README.md

 This project demonstrates how to effectively containerize a modern Vue.js application using Docker for both **development** and **production** workflows.

-It is used as part of the [official Docker Vue.js sample](https://docs.docker.com/guides/vuejs/), showcasing industry best practices for front-end containerization—including secure builds, streamlined development workflows, and optimized production delivery.
+It is used as part of the [official Docker Vue.js sample guide](https://docs.docker.com/guides/vuejs/), showcasing industry best practices for front-end containerization—including secure builds, streamlined development workflows, and optimized production delivery.

 **Author**